The Beachcombers: Spin-off series, TV movies, reboot series

 A documentary about the show called Welcome Back to Molly's Reach aired in 2002.
 On July 27–29, 2007, former cast and crew gathered in Gibsons, British Columbia, for the show's 35th anniversary.

-A best-selling book, Bruno and The Beach: The Beachcombers at 40 celebrating its 40th anniversary was released in December 2012.
+A best selling book, Bruno and The Beach: The Beachcombers at 40 celebrating its 40th anniversary was released in December 2012.
 It was co-written by Marc Strange, co-creator of the series, and Jackson Davies, who starred in the series as Constable John Constable.

-In October 2022, it was announced that The Beachcombers will be remade as an animated series that will air in Spring 2023.
+In October 2022, it was announced that The Beachcombers would be remade as an animated series that was slated to air in Spring 2023 but is currently delayed.

 Filming locations

 The series was filmed on location in Gibsons, British Columbia, and the surrounding area.
 The café featured in the show was built as a hardware store in 1934 and served various retail functions until rented as a film set for the series, used mainly for exterior shots and storage.
 The building only became a café after the series ended.
-After The Beachcombers was cancelled in 1991, the building sat vacant for a time with an uncertain future.
-Eventually, private investors converted it into a functioning restaurant under the television-inspired name "Molly's Reach".
+After The Beachcombers was cancelled in 1990, the building sat vacant for a time with an uncertain future.
+Eventually, investors converted it into a functioning restaurant under the television-inspired name "Molly's Reach".
+As of August 2023, the restaurant is closed and the property is available for lease.

-Persephone, the boat used by Nick Adonidas during filming was a tug and work boat named John Henry built in 1965.
+Persephone, the boat used by Nick Adonidas during filming, was a tug and work boat named John Henry built in 1965.
 The tug was chartered during series production from Harry Smith, who donated it to the town of Gibsons in 1991.
 The vessel sat outside at a town works department gravel pit where it deteriorated quite badly until it was restored by the Sunshine Coast Museum and Archives.
 Persephone was installed in a small park near Molly's Reach in 2007.

 There were two jet boats used by the character Relic.
 The one most fans remember was called Hi Baller II and was used from the second season until the end.
-The first craft, Hi Baller I was used for just the first season.
+The first craft, Hi Baller I, was used for just the first season.
 She was slightly smaller than her successor and had more square windows.
 She did reappear for an episode called "Jet Boat Gemini" in 1974.
 Both boats were seen together as the man in the second craft was impersonating Relic.
 He was stealing logs and hassling local residents until Relic saved the day at the end in a duel of jet boats.